Until 7 February, Alaska Airlines Mileage Plan is offering a 40% bonus when purchasing at least 20,000 miles.

 Alaska Airlines Mileage Plan is one of the few ways of purchasing miles cheaply to then redeem on partner airlines like Qantas and Cathay Pacific, and can be useful for cheaper Business Class travel on Qantas to the US and domestically.

-One unique feature of Mileage Plan points purchases compared to some other frequent flyer programs is that you can buy an unlimited amount of points, as long as you complete a maximum of four transactions per card.
+One unique feature of Mileage Plan points purchases compared to some other frequent flyer programs is that you can buy an unlimited amount of points.

 That means it is possible to fly Cathay Pacific or Qantas to Asia, the US or beyond in Business or First Class for a lot cheaper than regular cash fares.